 |Industry||Travel and accommodation services|

 |Vision||To make the world of travel more sustainable, accessible, and inclusive in order to have a positive global impact.|

 Booking.com is the world-famous OTA(Online Travel Agency) and has been one of the most well-known travel and tourism industry players for a couple of decades.
-Now let’s analyse their marketing strategies.
+Now let’s analyze the marketing strategy of Booking.com.